johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The following command will display several QR-codes sequentially on the touchscreen.
 There will be one QR-Code for each line in the file.
 Execute the following line of code substituting **TheNameOfMyFile** in the line below with the name of some file on your pi.
-You can specify a file of any type and size, but for this demonstration pick a text file with maybe 30 lines of text.
+You should be able to specify a file of any type and size, but for this demonstration create a text file with maybe 20 lines of text.
 `base64 TheNameOfMyFile | while read r; do echo $r | qrencode -t ANSIUTF8; sleep .3; done`
 You should see several QR-Codes displayed sequencially on your touch screen.
 The part of the command that reads `sleep .3` means display each QR-Code for .3 seconds.